mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     Custom:
       # If set to true, custom logout message will be used. cmi.messages.disablequit can be used to disable message for player
       Use: false
-      # When enabled and you have bungeeserver with CMIB on it we will try to detect where player went and we will show switch server message instead of logout if posible
+      # When enabled and you have bungeeserver with CMIB on it we will try to detect where player went and we will show switch server message instead of logout if possible
       ServerSwitch: true
   # Check locale file for translation and custom placeholders: [playername], [totalUsers], [onlinePlayers]
   FirstJoinMessage: